 And the name “quokka” comes from the name given to them by the Aboriginal people living in south-west Western Australia.
 Whip it out at your next trivia night!

-People from all walks of life flock to Rottnest Island in the hopes of getting a quokka selfie – like rocker Pete Wentz, surfer Kelly Slater, tennis legend Roger Federer, actress Margot Robbie, actor Matt Damon and of course, Aussie treasure Chris Hemsworth.
+People from all walks of life flock to Rottnest Island in the hopes of meeting a quokka – like rocker Pete Wentz, surfer Kelly Slater, tennis legend Roger Federer, actress Margot Robbie, actor Matt Damon and of course, Aussie treasure Chris Hemsworth.

 Not exactly a "fun" fact, but it’s important to know when visiting the quokkas that they are a vulnerable species.
 This is why you must not touch, feed them or interfere with them in any way – we want to ensure these adorable guys prosper for decades to come!